Bloc/jottly-checkpoints/05-Adding-Benefits.md

 </div>
 ```

-Our landing page now has three different headers, displaying price boxes for 'Individuals & Family', 'Small Businesses', and 'Enterprise'.
+Our landing page now has three different headers with price boxes for "Individuals & Family", "Small Businesses" and "Enterprise".

-Refresh your browser window to view all of the changes you've made.
+Refresh your browser to view the changes.

-### Pushing your changes
+### Github

 Push your changes to Github: